Casanel Vineyards

 - Casanel is one of the closest wineries to Leesburg.
 Established in 2008 by the DeSouza Family; the owners have been Casey and Nelson, from whose names comes the winery’s own name.
 Nelson is originally from Brazil.
 Casey passed away in 2021, and the Casanel is as of this writing up for sale, with a list price of $8.8 million.
 A small production, craft-oriented winery.

 - Wine.
-Tier II.
-Three Casanel red wines were awarded Silver Medals at the 2021 Virginia Governor’s Cup state-wide wine competition: their Petit Verdot, Cabernet Sauvignon and Carmenere.
-Casanel was awarded a gold medal for the Petit Verdot at the 2018 Governor’s Cup competition, three silver medals at the 2019 Governor’s Cup, and a single silver at the 2020 competition (Chardonnay).
-The Carmenere (unusual for east coast wineries) won “Best in Class” at the 2019 San Francisco Chronicle wine competition, a gold medal at the 2020 San Francisco International Wine Competition, and a silver medal at the 2018 Finger Lakes Wine Competition.
-Their Petit Verdot won a gold medal at the San Francisco Chronicle competition in 2017, a silver in 2018 and then a bronze on 2019, and a silver at the 2020 San Francisco International event.
+Among the 50 best wineries of Northern Virginia.
+After an absence of several years, Casanel once again entered the state-wide Virginia Governor’s Cup wine competition in 2025, and was awarded a gold medal for their 2021 Petit Verdot, along with five silver medals.
+The latter were for their 2023 Pinot Gris, 2022 Chardonnay, and 2021 Carmenere, Norton, and Agape red blend.
+Casanel similarly won five silver medals at the 2024 Atlantic Seaboard wine competition.
+The Carmenere (unusual for east coast wineries) won “Best in Class” back at the 2019 San Francisco Chronicle wine competition, a gold medal at the 2020 San Francisco International Wine Competition, and a silver medal at the 2018 Finger Lakes Wine Competition.
 All production is from estate-grown grapes (with the small exception of some Norton brought over from Chrysalis Vineyards).

 - Setting.
 One star.
 Beautiful tasting room, nice fireplace, excellent views over the vineyards.
 The porch overlooks a pond.
 Crackers, cheese and chocolates available.